PVHarika/Keyword-Spotting-/README.md

 ● Testing set - 10.4% - 9981 audio files.
 ● Validation set - 9.4% - 11005 audio files.
 ![Screenshot 2024-02-17 113237](https://github.com/PVHarika/Keyword-Spotting-/assets/147228955/45643d80-69d1-45b2-891d-56b9404d939d)
+# Data Pre-processing
+We observed that most of the files have a shape of 16000, it means16000 samples for 1 sec.
+But few have less number of samples andfew have more than 16000.